The advanced area of robotics produces a wide variety of equipment, from autonomous vacuums to surveillance drones to whole manufacturing lines.

 Instead, robots share living and working environments more with people and serve as servants, companies and collaborators.
 Moreover, it will make autonomous robots more complex and innovative in the ahead.

-This means that its functioning must be direct by a general.
-Higher level of instruction to cope effectively with previously unforeseen and unexpected circumstances.
+This means that its functioning must be directed by a Higher level of instruction to cope effectively with previously unforeseen and unexpected circumstances.

 Although these rules seem reasonable, many arguments have shown why they are insufficient.